Gonzalez & Waddington – Attorneys at Law

 The defense of marriage does not exist where the accused commits the alleged sexual act(s) upon (state the name of the alleged victim) when the accused knows or reasonably should know that she/he is asleep, unconscious or otherwise unaware that the sexual act(s) (is) (are) occurring or when she / he is incapable of consenting to the sexual act(s) due to impairment by any drug, intoxicant or other similar substance, and that condition was known or reasonably should have been known by the accused.

-Even if you are convinced by a preponderance of the evidence that at the time of the sexual act(s) alleged, the accused and (state the name of the alleged victim) were married to each other, if you are not also convinced by a preponderance of the evidence that (state the name of the alleged victim) was not (asleep, unconscious or otherwise unaware of the sexual act(s) occurring) (incapable of consenting to the sexual act(s) due to impairment by any drug, intoxicant or other similar substance) or that the accused was not aware of and should not have been aware of such condition, the defense of marriage does not exist.
+Even if a preponderance convinces you of the evidence that at the time of the sexual act(s) alleged, the accused and (state the name of the alleged victim) were married to each other, if you are not also convinced by a preponderance of the evidence that (state the name of the alleged victim) was not (asleep, unconscious or otherwise unaware of the sexual act(s) occurring) (incapable of consenting to the sexual act(s) due to impairment by any drug, intoxicant or other similar substance) or that the accused was not aware of and should not have been aware of such condition, the defense of marriage does not exist.

 Sexual Assault of a Child Court Martial Lawyers

 In addition, Mr. Waddington was voted a “Super Lawyer” in Georgia and is rated Superb on AVVO.com.
 Some of Michael Waddington’s cases were made into television shows, such as “Killings at the Canal,” a CNN documentary special that unveils what caused the murders of Iraqi terrorists by Army soldiers.
 He also regularly instructs criminal attorneys on criminal defense.
+Our hard-hitting civilian defense lawyers will use our experience to defend your court-martial or ADSEP case.

 Call today to speak with aggressive civilian attorneys.

-Army, Navy, Marine Corps, Air Force, and Coast Guard personnel deserve the best court-martial defense lawyers possible to defend them at their court-martial or administrative separation (ADSEP) proceeding.
+Army, Navy, Marine Corps, Air Force, and Coast Guard personnel deserve the best court-martial defense lawyers to defend them at their court-martial or administrative separation (ADSEP) proceeding.

 Military Sexual Assault of a Child, Penalties, & Legal Defenses